EmoCAST: Emotional Talking Portrait via Emotive Text Description

 \subsection{User Study}

-To further evaluate the quality of the generated emotional talking videos, we conduct a user study involving 18 participants.
+To further evaluate the quality of the generated emotional talking portrait videos, we conduct a user study involving 22 participants.
 The study assesses the videos across three dimensions: emotion quality, audio-visual synchronization, and video quality, with scores ranging from 1 (minimum) to 5 (maximum).
 We compare 5 baseline methods with our proposed approach by sampling 10 videos from the in-the-wild test set, obtaining a total of 60 videos covering 8 emotions.
 The results of user study are presented in Table \ref{table:user}.